Ayasono/simple-ec-backend/README.md

 ## 1. Introduction

-The project is a backend API for the KINS project.
-It is a RESTful API that provides endpoints for the KINS frontend to interact with the backend.
+The project is a backend API for a ec site.
+It is a RESTful API that provides endpoints for the frontend to interact with the backend.

 ## 2. used technologies